📣

-TiDB Cloud Serverless works with almost all workloads that TiDB supports, but there are some feature differences between TiDB Self-Managed or TiDB Cloud Dedicated clusters and TiDB Cloud Serverless clusters.
-This document describes the limitations of TiDB Cloud Serverless.
+TiDB Cloud Starter and Essential work with almost all workloads that TiDB supports, but there are some feature differences compared with TiDB Self-Managed or TiDB Cloud Dedicated clusters.
+This document describes the limitations of TiDB Cloud Starter and TiDB Cloud Essential.

 Limitations